 Health Data Informatics and Analytics (Certificate)

 In order to empower patients and providers, we need to turn data into actionable insights.
-Learn how to leverage analytics methods and informatics tools to turn data into valuable insights through the graduate certificate in Health Data Informatics and Analytics.
-Better understand the perspectives of patients, payers, providers, and population as you develop strategies to work together to solve healthcare challenges.
-You’ll learn to:
+Learn how to leverage analytics methods and informatics tools to turn data into valuable insights in this certificate geared for health industry or IT professionals.
+Better understand the perspectives of patients, payers, providers, and population as you develop strategies to work together to solve health industry challenges.

 • Evaluate and use informatics tools